hgu-act/UN-NGO-Conference-Companion/README.md

 # NGO Conference Companion

-This project is a information web app for the 66th UN DPI/NGO Conference.
+The offical information web app for the 66th UN DPI/NGO Conference.

-## Build & development
+## Role

-Run `grunt` for building and `grunt serve` for preview.
+UN NGO Conference Companion Web Application, a web-based information system that provides comprehensive information on the 66th UN NGO Conference and provides users with timely and up-to-date information on the latest news and SNS timelines.

 # Site Preview